kantord/headson/README.md

 - Headers: `--tree` is mutually exclusive with `--no-header`; tree mode never prints `==>` headers and relies on the tree structure instead.
 Files are still auto-formatted per extension (`--format` must be `auto` for filesets).
 - Budgets: tree scaffolding is treated like headers (free unless you set `--count-headers`); per-file/global budgets still apply to file content and omission markers.
 Tight budgets can truncate file previews within the tree, and entire files may be omitted under tiny global line budgets—omitted entries are reported as `… N more items` on the relevant folder/root.
 - Sorting: respects `--no-sort`; otherwise uses the usual frecency/mtime ordering before tree grouping.
+- Fairness: file contents are interleaved round‑robin in the priority order so later files still surface under tight budgets.
 ## Budget Modes

 - Bytes (`-c/--bytes`, `-C/--global-bytes`)